Mahtis/fysio2/README.md

 are under `app/javascript/components/__tests__` and they can be run with `yarn test`. `yarn test:coverage` creates test coverage reports for Java Script components in `coverage/Icov-report/index.html`

-All tests are run in Travis CI on each build.
+All tests are run in Travis CI.